Overview: Companies Act 2013

 Increase in Authorized Capital

 To successfully raise the authorized capital of a firm, you need to first get the approval to change the MOA.
 The applicant will have to issue an MGT-14 to apply for the approval of the authorized capital.
-Next, issue an SH-4 with the registrar of the firm.
+Next, issue an SH-4 to ROC.

 After Incorporation Compliances